 If you have any questions or are wondering about something,

-The itinerary for this Svalbard photo expedition will be planned in accordance with the prevailing weather and ice conditions.
+Svalbard is situated at about 80 degrees North, so we schedule the expedition in accordance with prevailing weather and ice conditions.

 Booking Inquiry for Svalbard Tour